Naismith's rule: Assumptions and calculations

 The basic rule assumes hikers of reasonable fitness, on typical terrain, and under normal conditions.
 It does not account for delays, such as extended breaks for rest or sightseeing, or for navigational obstacles.
 For planning expeditions a team leader may use Naismith's rule in putting together a route card.

 It is possible to apply adjustments or "corrections" for more challenging terrain, although it cannot be used for scrambling routes.
 In the grading system used in North America, Naismith's rule applies only to hikes rated Class 1 on the Yosemite Decimal System, and not to Class 2 or higher.

-In practice, the results of Naismith's rule are usually considered the minimum time necessary to complete a route.
+In practice, the results of Naismith's rule are usually considered the minimum time necessary to complete a route, though modern adaptations and hiking time calculators account for terrain difficulty, elevation gain, and individual fitness levels.

-When walking in groups, the speed of the slowest person is calculated.
+When walking in groups, Naismith’s rule is generally applied based on the pace of the slowest member to ensure the group remains together.
+This adjustment accounts for variations in fitness, terrain difficulty, and rest needs among participants.

 Naismith's rule appears in UK statute law, although not by name.
 The Adventure Activities Licensing Regulations apply to providers of various activities including trekking.
 Part of the definition of trekking is that it is over terrain on which it would take more than 30 minutes to reach a road or refuge (by the quickest safe route), based on a walking speed of 5 kilometres per hour plus an additional minute for every 10 metres of ascent.